tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

 ##Description of the variables in the tidy_data.txt file
-* Contains 180 observations (summarized means by activity and subject
+* Contains 180 observations (summarized means by activity and subject)
     * 81 columns
         * Subject
         * Activity
-        * 79 summarized observations from the original data
+        * 79 summarized observations (Mean of means, Mean of stdev) from the original data where mean or stdev was in the column name
     * Summary of the data
+        * Using the embedded accelerometer and gyroscope in the Samsung S2, 3-axial linear acceleration and 3-axial angular velocity data were collected at a constant rate of 50Hz.
     * Variables present in the dataset
+        * For a description of the features in the dataset please see the file [feature_info.txt] (./DatasetDocs/feature_info.txt)
     * There are 6 activities measured in the study
         * WALKING
         * WALKING_UPSTAIRS